 Langevin Learning Services specializes in instructional design and instructional methods.
-Many more methods are available and explained in detail in our workshops, where you will also learn about all the 50 methods.
+Many more methods are discussed and demonstrated in our workshops.

-In those workshops, you will learn how to apply and select the most appropriate instructional method in a given situation and all the skills you really need to succeed when designing a course, workshop, or seminar.
+In those workshops, you will learn how to select and apply the most appropriate instructional method for any given situation, as well as all the skills you need to succeed when designing a course, workshop, or seminar.

 Find a program that delivers on all these essentials and teaches the skills you need.
 Not sure where to start?
-You can always chat with us or contact us online.
-We will be happy to help you find the workshop that best fits your professional development needs.
+You can always chat with us or contact us.
+We’re happy to help you find the workshop that best fits your professional development needs.

 We'll provide you with some of our top tips and best practices!

 We have a workshop for all your training needs!